angelicarodriguezt/RobotFrameworkTask/README.md

 1. Clone the repository
 2. Install the ODBC driver for SQL Server
 3. Install the following:
-   pip install robotframework
+   pip install robotframework,
-   pip install robotframework-databaselibrary
+   pip install robotframework-databaselibrary,
    pip install pyodbc
 4. Execute 'pip list' to confirm you have the previous packages installed
 5. Restore AdventureWorks2012 in SQL Server Management Studio